monix/monix-bio/README.md

 ## Stability

 Currently there are no backwards compatibility guarantees.
-It will take a bit of time for everything to stabilize so I strongly advise against using in serious projects. :) On the other hand, please play with it, give feedback and report bugs!
+It will take a bit of time for everything to stabilize so I strongly advise against using it in serious projects at the moment. :) On the other hand, please play with it, give feedback and report bugs!
 It will be a tremendous help in getting this production-ready faster.

-One of the main goals is to stay as consistent with `monix.eval.Task` as possible so the core functionality will not see much changes but it is possible that type signatures change, e.g. to return `UIO[A]` where possible.
+One of the main goals is to stay as consistent with `monix.eval.Task` as possible so the core functionality will not see much changes but it is likely that some type signatures change, e.g. to return `UIO[A]` where possible.

 Error handling operators are actively worked on and they will most likely see breaking changes.